savi-dev/savitestbed-api/README.md

    --location '{{KEYSTONE_URI}}/auth/tokens' \
    --data @credentials.json -D headers.txt
 ```
 Please make a note of your `user ID` and `project ID` from the output.
 To retrieve the token value, locate the `headers.txt` file and find the value of the `X-Subject-Token` field within it.
+You also get a list of endpoints associated to other available services such as `glance`, `nova`, etc.

 ## Sample Call using the Token
 Replace the `TOKEN` and `USER_ID` in the following command: